Image Pipeline

 quay.io/hummingbird-ci/ |

-CI Registry (hummingbird-ci): Publishes community-supported Hummingbird images (those
+Community Registry (hummingbird-community): Publishes community-supported images

 Release Process